Testing Chinese-region apps overseas: availability checks before you rely on any route

 Douyin (TikTok China)

 Douyin and TikTok are different apps despite their shared parent company (ByteDance).
-Douyin is the Chinese domestic version and is not available outside China without a Chinese phone number and IP address.
+Douyin account creation and viewing rules can depend on phone number, app channel, account status, and region.
 To access Douyin:

 1. 1 Download the Douyin APK (Android) or the Chinese App Store version (iOS).

 3. 3 Open Douyin and log in with your Chinese phone number.
-A mainland China IP is required at the account verification stage.
+Some verification flows may depend on account region, phone number, or platform rules.

 WeChat and Other Social Apps